DanAtkinson/Fuskr/README.markdown

 Version History
 ===============

+* 4.0.75
+  * Omnibox and history should now be working correctly again.
 * 4.0.61
   * Fix issues with the context menus not working correctly in Chrome.
 Firefox was unaffected but the solution is cross-browser compatible.
 * 4.0.20